zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 [here](https://console.cloud.google.com/marketplace/product/google/containerregistry.googleapis.com).

-In order to use the container registry at a later point you will need to set the container registry uri.
+In order to use the container registry at a later point you will need to set the container registry URI.
 This is how it is usually constructed:
 `gcr.io/<PROJECT_ID>`.